lhindman/cs253-lab10/README.md

 ```
 <br />
 3. Iterate through each line in the specified input CSV file, extracting song fields from each line as shown in the CSVParser example, adding each song to the songlist.
-If the songlist fills up before reaching the of the CSV file, stop processing the CSV file and display a message specifying that the requested number of songs have been successfully loaded.
-If the end of the CSV file is reached before loading the requested number of songs, display a message specifying that only n songs were loaded.
+If the songlist fills up before reaching the of the CSV file, stop processing the CSV file and display a message specifying the number of songs that were successfully loaded.
+If the end of the CSV file is reached before loading the requested number of songs, display a message specifying the number of songs that were successfully loaded.
 <br /><br />

 Ex: